nopnop2002/esp-idf-parallel-tft/README.md

 # esp-idf-parallel-tft
-8 bit parallel TFT Driver for esp-idf.
+8 bit parallel TFT & 4-line resistance touch screen Driver for esp-idf.
 You can use such a TFT-Shield with esp32.

 ![TFT-Shield](https://user-images.githubusercontent.com/6020549/104253960-10a71380-54b9-11eb-8789-a12c2c769ab4.JPG)